Insurance Protection for CTA Chapters

 While CTA’s risk management program provides important business insurance automatically to its chapters, depending on the activities, contractual agreements, operations and assets of your chapter, your chapter may need to purchase additional coverage.

 The table summarizes the instances for which you may need additional insurance and the type of insurance that applies.
-For more details, refer to the 2019 Chapter Insurance Program Booklet.
+For more details, please contact CTA Risk Management Department at (650) 552-5200.

 ||You Will or May Need…